LF-Decentralized-Trust/project-proposals/HIPs/incubation/web3j.md

 ![Web3j provides the plumbing for developing on Ethereum]( https://github.com/web3j/web3j-docs/blob/master/docs/img/web3j_network.png?raw=true)

-As someone who had spent more then a decade of their career working on large institutional financial systems on the JVM, I appreciated how much of our modern enterprise infrastructure was built on this platform.
+Web3j's original author had spent more then a decade of their career working on large institutional financial systems on the JVM, which made them appreciated how much of our modern enterprise infrastructure was built on this platform.

 With all of the interest in blockchain technology in enterprise, it seemed like a natural area to focus on — making it as simple as possible for enterprise developers to integrate with the leading blockchain network Ethereum.